 There is an immense array of resources available online to learn more about the history of petitioning and related activities.
-We are very pleased that our project is adding considerably to this material by transcribing and publishing the texts of more than 2,000 seventeenth-century petitions as well as a series of guides and other resources.
+We are very pleased that our project is adding considerably to this material by transcribing and publishing the texts of more than 2,000 petitions from c.1570 to 1800, as well as a series of guides and other resources.
 Links to all of these will be added below in due course.

 For the moment, the best way to search our transcriptions is using the ‘keywords’ search box for the whole collection and then browse the results from there.

 Sharon Howard (ed.), Petitions to the Cheshire Quarter Sessions, on British History Online (9 September 2019)

 Brodie Waddell (ed.), Petitions to the Derbyshire Quarter Sessions, on British History Online (4 November 2019)

 Brodie Waddell (ed.), Petitions to the Staffordshire Quarter Sessions, on British History Online (4 November 2019)

 Brodie Waddell (ed.), Petitions to the Westminster Quarter Sessions, on British History Online (December 2019)